 Preheat your oven about 20 minutes before the bread will finish its rise.
 The temperature depends on the type of bread you are making; consult a bread cookbook to find the most similar type of bread to your recipe.
 Typically, doughs that are made with whole grains or large amounts of rich ingredients like butter or eggs will bake at 350 or 375 F, while leaner doughs will bake at a higher temperature, 400 to 425 F.

 With a very sharp paring knife or a razor (or a lame, a special bread baking tool), quickly slash the dough lengthwise down the middle of the loaf, about 1/4 inch thick.
 This will help the bread expand as it bakes, and will also give your bread a professional look.

-The bread will probably take 30 to 45 minutes to bake; check it for doneness after 30 minutes.
-Bread will be done when its crust is firm and browned, and the underside of the loaf is also firm and makes a hollow sound when tapped.
+Place the loaves in the preheated oven.
+The bread will probably take 30 to 45 minutes to bake (check it for doneness after 30 minutes).
+The crust should be firm and browned; the underside of the loaf should be firm as well and make a hollow sound when tapped.
+You can also use an instant-read thermometer and look for a range of 180 to 210 F, depending on if your bread is soft or crusty.
 Remove the bread from the pan immediately and cool on a rack.